dasschulz/pms/.devshit/ai_implementation.md

 **Actions:**
 1. Replaced the inline checkbox list with a Popover-based dropdown accommodating multi-select.
-2. Sorted MdB entries alphabetically and display selected names in the trigger button.
+2. Sorted MdB entries alphabetically from Supabase users table and display selected names in the trigger button.
 3. Added a "Fertig" button inside the Popover to close the dropdown.

 *Next Steps:* Test with larger MdB lists (~68 entries) to ensure performance and UX; adjust Popover size or virtualization if needed.